Table of Contents

 • 6.
 Travel Insurance for Norway

 Travel insurance is one of those things that many people forgo, but this is a mistake that can cost you hundreds of thousands in the wrong situation.
 We’ve had a friend break their wrist on a hike through Europe, and travel insurance covered her against the $35K airlift and nearly $10K medical bill.
+These bills do not need to be paid out-of-pocket because a travel insurance provider will cover them on your behalf.

 Faye Travel Insurance